treeman/jonashietala/drafts/the_t-342_keyboard_layout.markdown

 ![Base layer (this includes virtually all combos too).](/images/t-34-2/freq/base.png)

-I still abuse `j` and `k` in Vim, so *maybe* a `j` and `m` swap?
+Can you feel the `j`/`k` abuse?

 ![Swedish layer (only ÅÄÖ are changed from base).](/images/t-34-2/freq/swe.png)

-In contrast to the base layer, which is used for programming a lot, the Swedish layer is only used for writing normally, and I'm quite happy with how it looks like.
+In contrast to the base layer, which is used for programming a lot, the Swedish layer is only used for writing normally, and I think it looks decent.

 ![Symbols layer.](/images/t-34-2/freq/sym.png)